bryceshirley/iris-gpubench/README.md

 # Work To Do
 - Edit The way "Carbon Forcast (gCO2/kWh)" is computed so that the program checks the Forcast every 30 mins (or less) and computes an average at the end.
 (Another way to do this would be to multiply the energy consumed each 30 mins (or time interval) by the Forecast for that time and then add them together for a more accurate result.
 This way we could also give live power updates)
-- Make it work for Benchmarks that utilize more than one GPU
+- Make it work for Benchmarks that utilize more than one GPU (doesn't seem to work for single GPU benchmarks when more than one GPU is available)
 - using shell check from bash script (similar to pylint) on bash script
 - add a requirements.txt file for setup
 - Add CI tests for python scripts